decentraland/documentation/content/creator/scene-editor/live-ops/scene-admin.md

 ### Media Sources

-There are two kidns of media sources for playing videos:
+There are two kinds of media sources for playing videos:

 - **Video**: Play a video file from your local filesystem or from an URL.
   Paste a video URL into the **Video URL** field and click the green **Activate** button.
 The video will start playing on the selected screen for all players.
 You can also stop, pause, restart, mute, or change the volume of the video.